acelaya/ZF2-AcQrCode/README.md

 </div>
 ```

-If you need aditional route options to be used, it can be done like this.
+If you need additional route options to be used, it can be done like this.

 ```php
 <div>